CiscoMerchan/Calculator_with_reactjs/README.md

     - Export to App.js ButtonClear component
     - Style ButtonClear component creating a new css file in componentStyleCheet
     - Style ButtonClear in ButtonClear.css
     - Import ButtonClear.css in ButtonClear.jsx

+## Render Input in the screen

+How to render the character of any <Button> inside <Pantalla>?

+    * useState Hook to manage the state of 'props.input' in <Patalla>